On February 22nd, 1980 Orchestral Manoeuvers in the Dark, aka OMD, released their highly influential self-titled debut LP.

 “[Tony] told us we were the future of pop music!
 We thought we were experimental, but he told us by putting out the single it would get us a bigger deal and on to Top Of The Pops – so he had a vision for us that we didn’t even have for ourselves.”

-In another interview, Humphreys noted that it was the band’s association with Joy Division which would lead to their tour with Gary Numan:
+In another interview, Humphreys noted that it was the band’s association with Joy Division that would lead to their tour with Gary Numan:

 “[Numan] gave us our first big break.
 He saw us opening for Joy Division and he asked us to go on tour with him… we went from the small clubs to playing huge arenas.
 Gary was very good to us.”